divya-gh/Interactive-Climate-Change-Dashboard/README.md

         - Built with D3.js indentifies the relation between countries Co2 production and avg. temp changes over the years. data is color coded as in green being low emission , yellow and orange being intermedient and red being high.

-*Note: All the charts are individually color coded with sessons , months and Co2 emission rate.*
+*Note: All the charts are individually color coded by seasons , months and Co2 emission rate.*

 - __Nagivation button:__ User can navigate back to the launch page via navigation button on the top right or selecting *World Info* on the drop down menu.